Redmart/slate/README.md

 ```shell
 sudo npm install -g widdershins
 ```
-2. Get the `mp-partner-api-service-vX.json` Swagger file from [Confluence](https://redmart.atlassian.net/wiki/spaces/marketplace/pages/407470169/2018Q1+-+Stock+Management) ([July-2018 version gist](https://gist.githubusercontent.com/JanGe/43b539746d1ee57fe4e92c0c358b37fa/raw/d92c053f6304e85ef63e6b950e3e46df7c576b33/mp-partner-api-service-v1.json))
+2. Get the `mp-partner-api-service-vX.json` Swagger file from [Confluence](https://redmart.atlassian.net/wiki/spaces/marketplace/pages/407470169/2018Q1+-+Stock+Management) (last [known version](https://gist.githubusercontent.com/JanGe/43b539746d1ee57fe4e92c0c358b37fa/raw/d92c053f6304e85ef63e6b950e3e46df7c576b33/mp-partner-api-service-v1.json) as of July 2018)
 3. Generate a Slate markdown out of the Swagger file
 ```shell
 widdershins mp-partner-api-service-v1.json --language_tabs "shell:Shell" --language_tabs "java:Java" -o mp-partner-api-slate.md
 ```
-4. Use the generated `mp-partner-api-slate.md` _as a scaffolding only_ to update this repo's `index.html.md` (in the `source` folder).
+4. Use the generated `mp-partner-api-slate.md` _as a scaffolding only_ to update this repo's `source/index.html.md`.
 For now, the Swagger does not translate directly to the markdown, which needs a fair amount of manual editing.
 See [editing Slate markdown](https://github.com/lord/slate/wiki/Markdown-Syntax) for more syntax details.
 5. As you edit, you can view your changes locally in a browser, see [previous section](#viewing-the-documentation-locally)
 6. Once your changes are finished, create a PR (or push directly to master)
 7. run this repo's deploy script to make your changes visible at [redmart.github.io/partner-api-doc](https://redmart.github.io/partner-api-doc)